minjanice/janice-note/_posts/2019-12-18-fashion-eastlogue.md

   - brand
   - style
   - Korea
-description: Chrismas is around the corner.
+description: Christmas is around the corner.
 Every GF wants to choose and gives a perfect present for their BF.
 In this case, EASTLOGUE is the best timeless brand.
 Let's check out the post!
 ---

 ![eastlogue-main](/img/post/03/eastlogue.jpg)